ambaker1/OpenSeesMPI/README.md

   `recv <-pid $pid> <$varName>`

-* The command _bcast_ broadcasts data from process 0 to all other processes and returns the same value on all processes, using the TclMPI binding _::tclmpi::bcast_.
-The alternate spelling _Bcast_ is also valid.
-This command is not available on older versions of OpenSeesMP.

-  `bcast <$data>`

 * The command _barrier_ waits for all processes to reach the barrier, using the TclMPI binding _::tclmpi::barrier_.

   `barrier`